Anatomy of a Timetable

 Following the merger of the Southern Railway and Norfolk & Western in 1981, the newly formed Norfolk Southern took on the timetable format of the N&W for reasons unknown to me.
 They measured 4 1/2" x 9 1/2" and were stapled together, not loose leaf as the Operating and Safety Rulebooks.
 Prominent on the cover is the region and division names, effective date and time and the timetable number.
 Note that nothing on the railroad ever happens at exactly noon or midnight.
 It is always 12:01PM or 12:01AM.
 This eliminates a possible point of confusion.
 The N&W/NS maintained the same beige cover but changed the cover color print with each new issue to ensure expired timetables would stand out and not be used.

-The station pages, probably the most familiar feature of a timetable, have changed greatly over the years.
+The station pages, probably the most familiar feature of a timetable, have changed greatly over the years (see the Timetable Evolution article for examples).
 In addition to the location (no longer depot) names, mile posts and sidings, timetables from an earlier time contained the arrival, departure and meeting times of first, second and third class trains.
 Those were the days of schedules and train orders as well as agents, operators, depots and towers located every few miles along the line before radios, centralized traffic control and track warrants.

 As you can see, the station pages are simpler.
 These pages cover the mainline from Lynchburg, VA south to Salisbury, NC and Salisbury to Greenville, SC.
 The layout is pretty straight forward with columns for capacity of sidetracks, mile posts, stations, tracks & signals, interlockings, railroad crossings and finally number of miles from Washington Union Station.
 This was all double track at one time but as the number of trains decreased and Centralized Traffic Control installed, large sections of the second main track were removed leaving alternating double and single-track.
 The "Y" next to some stations signifies the presence of a wye track where locomotives and cars can be turned.
 The "DN" denotes an operator on duty 24/7 (Day/Night).
 The next column designates this is Traffic Control / Remote Control territory.
 One line is single track and two lines for double track.
 There is only one interlocking and railroad crossing which is located at Graham, NC, MP377.1.
 In the Special instructions section, you find this has controlled signals (not automatic) and the CSX is the crossing railroad.